Intellectual property (Prosecution & management) Back to blog

-A brief introduction to series trade marks
+\>A brief introduction to series trade marks_

-By Stephanie Zietsman on 9 June 2022
+By Stephanie Zietsman on June 09, 2022

 While series trade marks are not recognised under South African law, there are a number of countries (including the UK, Australia and New Zealand) where you are able to secure registered protection for a series of trade marks through a single application.